kyracho/kyracho/README.md

 ### Hi 👋 it's nice to e-meet you

-I've built full-stack and simpler applications from start to finish using these technologies:
+I've built full-stack (and a few watchOS) applications from start to finish using these technologies:

 **Hosting platforms:** Google Cloud Platform, Azure, AWS, Heroku